IntuitionMachine/TrustProtocol/README.md

 # TrustProtocol
 The TrustProtocol system incorporates several projects to allow people to interact with smart contracts in order to manage smart trusts.
+As these get larger, they may be broken up into separate repos.

 ## Truffle
 The truffle directory contains a truffle project with all relevant ethereum contracts and deployment scripts.